bioboot/bioinf525_w16/index.md

 	Module 3: 	 March 22 – April 15 		(four lectures and four labs).

 <br>
 **Schedule**:  In addition to Tuesday lectures students should attend one lab session per week.
 Please note that students must register under either the Session I (Thursdays) or Session II (Friday) lab times that they wish to attend throughout each module.
-A detailed schedule with topic outlines is available for [download].
+A detailed **syllabus** with topic outlines is available for [download](../class-material/BIOINF525W16-syllabus.pdf).

 	Lectures:	 Tuesdays 2:30 - 4:00 PM, Rm.
 2062 Palmer Commons Bldg.